Frequently Asked Questions

 How can I promote my business/product/service to Chamber members?

 Just by being a Chamber member you are already promoting your business to the community and other Chamber members by being included in our online Business Directory and the Official Guide to New Braunfels.
-To enhance your online presence, advertising space is available on many different webpages including pages targeting tourists, Chamber members and potential members, and the business community.
-Contact Jenna@InNewBraunfels.com for more information on advertising on the Chamber’s website.
+To enhance your online presence, advertising space is available.
+Contact Alyssa@InNewBraunfels.com for more information on advertising on the Chamber’s website.

-There are also several opportunities to sponsor events, such as the annual Business Trade Show, the annual Texas Legislative Conference, the annual Membership Banquet & Awards Ceremony, New Member Receptions and Orientations, NB Business University Seminars, and Board of Directors Luncheons.
+There are also several opportunities to sponsor events, such as the annual Business Showcase, the annual Texas Legislative Conference, the annual Chamber Banquet & Awards Ceremony, New Member Receptions and Orientations, NB Business University Seminars, and Board of Directors Luncheons.
 For more information on sponsoring one of these events, please email Info@InNewBraunfels.com and specify which event you are interested in.

-The annual Business Trade Show, held each September, is a great way to market your business directly to local residents, including other Chamber members.
-Your business would set up a booth and display your products and services to potential clients during this two-day event which sees and attendance of nearly 2,000.
-For more information on the Business Trade Show, email Laurie@InNewBraunfels.com.
+The annual Business Showcase, held each September, is a great way to market your business directly to local residents, including other Chamber members.
+Your business would set up a booth and display your products and services to potential clients during this two-day event which sees an attendance of nearly 2,000.
+For more information on the Business Trade Show, email Alexandra@InNewBraunfels.com.

 To advertise your business you may consider placing an ad in the Official Guide to New Braunfels which serves as a business, relocation and visitors guide.
-15,000 copies of the Guide are published to provide vital resources to visitors and locals alike.
-Click here for more information on advertising in the Guide.
+15,000 copies of the Guide are published each year to provide vital resources to visitors and locals alike.

 Are membership dues and other investments in the Greater New Braunfels Chamber of Commerce tax deductible?